nickrusso42518/mkfd/README.md

     ...
     ```

-  * `j2_patterns`: The regular expressions for choosing which files qualify as
-    jinja2 templates.
-Commonly seen as .j2 or .jinja2, the default regexp is
-    __"\*.j2,\*.jinja2"__ which covers both options.
-Its uncommonly changed.
+  * `zip_format`: Both the compression type and file extension of the archive.
+    The role default is `zip` for Windows compatibility.
+Any option supported
+    by the `archive` module is supported here, based on current Ansible
+    version.
+Use `ansible-doc archive` to see the list of options.

   * `debug_level`: The debug verbosity required in order to see role-level
     task debugging during execution.
 Set to __1 by default__ and not commonly